blockchainsllc/in3-docs/docs/Threat-Model-for-Incubed.md

 ### Convict Frontrunner Attack
 Status: solved

 Servers act as watchdogs and automatically call convict if they receive a wrong blockhash.
 This will cost them some gas to send the transaction.
 If the block is older than 256 blocks, this may even cost a lot of gas since the server needs to put blockhashes into the BlockhashRegistry first.
-But they are incentivized to do so because after successfully convicting, they receive a reward of 50% of the deposit.
+But they are incentivized to do so, because after successfully convicting, they receive a reward of 50% of the deposit.

 A miner or other attacker could now wait for a pending transaction for convict and simply use the data and send the same transaction with a high gas price, which means the transaction would eventually be mined first and the server, after putting so much work into preparing the convict, would get nothing.

 Solution:

-Convicting a server requires two steps: The first is calling the `convict` function with the block number of the wrongly signed block and `keccak256(_blockhash, sender, v, r, s)`.
+Convicting a server requires two steps: The first is calling the `convict` function with the block number of the wrongly signed block `keccak256(_blockhash, sender, v, r, s)`.
 Both the real blockhash and the provided hash will be stored in the smart contract.
 In the second step, the function `revealConvict` has to be called.
 The missing information is revealed there, but only the previous sender is able to reproduce the provided hash of the first transaction, thus being able to convict a server.

 ## Network Attacks